 You can definitely drive the Cabot Trail in one day.
 And some people do end up driving the entire trail in one day, finishing the full 185 mile-loop (298 km).
 But, you’ll likely miss out on some cool hikes and highlights.
-(It’s better to split the road trip it in two!)
+(It’s better to split the road trip in two!)

 The Best Way to Drive the Cabot Trail: Clockwise or Counterclockwise?

-Next, decide your Cabot Trail route.
+Next, decide on your Cabot Trail route.
 We personally drove the Cabot Trail counterclockwise (so, ending with the famous Skyline Trail).